 - Register of Processing Activity (RPA): review your RPA to include this new process;

-- Forms: review all forms used to collect personal data related to COVID-19 for data minimisation and transparency purposes;
+- Forms: review all forms used to collect personal data related to for data minimisation and transparency purposes;

-- Training: make sure that who is dealing with the COVID-19 data has received the appropriate training required for handling special categories of personal data;
+- Training: make sure that who is dealing with the data has received the appropriate training required for handling special categories of personal data;

 - Access control: restrict the access of health data; and